 But this is not just a place for afternoon tea.
-Although modelled on the Kenmare tea shop, the offering in Galway is wider.
 There’s a choice of breakfasts, for example, like Galway Bay Breakfast – Irish smoked salmon, poached egg, grilled tomato, served with toast, tea or coffee - or Traditional Irish (both about €8.95).

 Lunch offers the likes of Claddagh chowder (c. €5.95), quiches (c. €7.95) and changing items on the daily menu, such as homemade salmon fish cakes, baked potatoes with feta, sundried tomatoes and black olives, and good salads, typically crispy bacon salad or fennel and orange salad with parmesan shavings.

 And, of course there are many (about thirty) different types of loose-leaf teas available, and also tea caddies, chutneys and jams for sale, both in the shop and online.

 A delightful place of refreshment.